 In your day to day life, it’s a good idea to wear sunglasses when you go outside, even if the sun appears to be weak.
 The UV rays may not feel like they are causing damage, but that doesn’t mean they aren’t.
 Plus, if you use computers a lot of the time, your eyes could become dry and uncomfortable.
 Make sure you take plenty of breaks and use eyedrops if required.

+The fact is that hearing is the one sense that we tend to ignore as we get older.
+Even if we’re not ready for retirement or in home caregivers just yet, we still need to check our hearing health.
+Listening to loud music or using earbuds can slowly chip away at our hearing, and even for those in their early 20s, this is when hearing quality can start to taper off.
 If you think your hearing is deteriorating, you can have it checked at a clinic, and sometimes opticians offer this service too, so you could book in for two appointments at one time.
 By having this hearing test, you can determine if there are any problems, and although it’s good to know if you have got hearing loss, it’s actually better to prevent it from happening in the first place.

 Some tips to protect your hearing include not using cotton buds in the ear itself (this can push wax deeper into the ear, causing problems with your hearing, and it can also damage the eardrum), and wearing ear protection if you work or visit somewhere noisy.